 With the objective to increase the scope of greenhouse gas emissions reported, the IEA has included estimates for carbon dioxide and methane emissions for the category 1.B of the 2006 IPCC Guidelines for GHG inventories, for recent years.
 Data were derived from the ongoing IEA work on methane emissions46.
-For detailed information on methodologies and definitions, please consult the related section of the World Energy Model (WEM) documentation47 for the oil and gas emissions and World Energy outlook (section 5.8) for coal emission estimates48.

-The approach adopted to estimating methane and carbon dioxide emissions from global coal, oil and gas operations is bottom-up: country-specific and production type-specific emission intensities are applied to production and consumption data.
-For the case of oil and gas related fugitive emissions, the starting points were emission intensities for upstream and downstream oil and gas in the United States, based on the 2017 Greenhouse Gas Inventory of the United States along with a range of other data sources, including an IEA survey of companies and countries.
+For detailed information on methodologies and definitions, please consult the 2022 IEA Global Methane Tracker documentation47.The approach adopted to estimating methane and carbon dioxide emissions from global coal, oil and gas operations is bottom-up: country-specific and production type-specific emission intensities are applied to production and consumption data.
+For the case of oil and gas related fugitive emissions, the starting points were emission intensities for upstream and downstream oil and gas in the United States, based on the 2021 greenhouse gas inventory of the United States along with a range of other data sources, including an IEA survey of companies and countries.
 The United States intensities were then scaled to obtain intensities for all other countries, based upon a range of auxiliary country-specific data and information49.
 Scaling factors were finally applied to production (for upstream emissions) or consumption (for downstream emissions) of oil and gas within each country.

-For the case of coal related fugitive emissions, the US Environmental Protection Agency's Greenhouse Gas Reporting Program and separate data sources providing disaggregated estimates for China and India were used as starting points48.
-The mine-level estimates generated are then aggregated and verified against the country-based estimates taken from satellite-based measurements.
-From there, additional criteria including coal quality, mine depth and regulatory oversight were used as key factors to estimate emission intensities for mine in
+For the case of coal related fugitive emissions, the US Environmental Protection Agency's Greenhouse Gas Reporting Program and separate data sources providing disaggregated estimates for China and India were used as starting points^{Error!
+Bookmark not defined.} The mine-level estimates generated are then aggregated and verified against the country-based estimates taken from satellite-based measurements.
+From there, additional criteria including coal quality, mine depth and regulatory oversight were used as key factors to estimate emission intensities for mine in other countries for which there are no reliable direct measurements.